How online re-targeting campaigns will help your business?

 1. What exactly is Re-targeting?

-As defined by Wikipedia, re-targeting is display advertising technique used by online advertisers to recapture consumers who visit a retailer’s site and leave without making a purchase.
+As defined by Wikipedia, re-targeting is a display advertising technique, the display advertising technique used by online advertisers to recapture consumers who visit a retailer’s site and leave without making a purchase.
 It functions as a complement to search, SEO and other marketing campaign tactics.

-The way an advertiser retargets an audience is with the help of display ads that show upon several sites across the Internet.
+The way an advertiser retargets an audience is with the help of display ads that show up on several sites across the Internet.
 As with all forms of retargeting, online retargeting works by pulling out information from you, courtesy of the cookies in your browser, and then displays an ad that will reflect what you have seen and experienced with a certain brand.
-Every ad shown will be subtly different to each user as this will depend on how they interacted with a brand’s campaign.
+Every ad shown will be subtly different to each user as this will depend on how they interacted with a brand campaign.

 2. How does it Work with My Existing Ad Campaigns?

 An important word to remember here is the word retargeting which simply means to target again.
 Re-targeting ad campaigns focus their efforts on those people who have visited your website through an existing ad campaign in place.
-If, for example, you have directed people to your website through a Google AdWords Campaign, the retargeting campaign would work in tandem with this and bring back a considerable number of those people who have initial experience with your brand.
+If, for example, you have directed people to your website through a Google AdWords Campaign, the retargeting campaign would work in tandem with this and bring back a considerable number of those people who have an initial experience with your brand.

 The retargeting campaign gives you the option of selecting viewers based on what they have seen on your website.
 Regardless of who you chose, it is certain that you can focus your attention and spend your money on people who have experienced your brand for themselves.
 A retargeting scenario would work as follows:

-· User browses the ad and sees your existing ad
+- The user browses the ad and sees your existing ad

 · User goes to another website